 - 3 tablespoons olive oil

 - Thread meat and peppers onto skewers and brush with 2 tablespoon oil.
 Season with salt.

 - Cook pasta in very salty water until done.
 Drain and set aside.

 - Meanwhile, heat grill to medium-high; oil grill grates and cook kabobs, turning frequently, until the meat is done, 7 to 9 min for medium.
 Remove from grill.
 Using a clean brush or spoon, coat kabobs generously with pesto.

-- Toss drained pasta with Parmesan, 1 tbsp oil and black pepper; serve with kabobs.
+- Toss drained pasta with Parmesan, 1 tablespoon oil and black pepper; serve with kabobs.

 - Use my Classic Pesto recipe to make your own.